nabeel-w/breadbutter/README.md

 # Creative Talent Matchmaking Engine

-BreadButter is a smart matchmaking engine built to connect clients with the most relevant creative talents from a pool of 10,000+ professionals.
+A smart matchmaking engine built to connect clients with the most relevant creative talents from a pool of 10,000+ professionals.
 Clients submit briefs (e.g., _“I need a travel photographer in Goa for 3 days in November.
 Budget ₹75k.
 Style: Pastel tones, candid portraits.”_), and the system returns a ranked, explainable list of ideal candidates.

 ----------